tamzi/kaoc22/README.md

-# -kaoc
+# kaoc22
-Kotlin implementation of the Advent Of Code challenges
+Kotlin implementation of the Advent Of Code challenges for 2022